Home » Edinburgh »

 South Bridge Vaults

-South Bridge got built to cover the Cowgate gorge and link the Old Town’s High Street with the University buildings in the South of Edinburgh.
+South Bridge was built to cover the Cowgate Gorge and link the Old Town’s High Street with the University buildings in the South of Edinburgh.

 Three Closes – Marlin’s Wynd, Peebles Wynd, and Niddry’s Wynd – were demolished in the city’s Cowgate area to make way for the Bridge.

-Back in the days, these Closes were the poorest neighborhoods of the city.
+Back in the day, these Closes were the city’s poorest neighborhoods.

 Once the construction began in August 1785, it was quick, and the Bridge was ready for the public in 1788.